 In conjunction with our partners in the Police, Fire & Rescue Service, North West Ambulance, NHS England, Lancashire County Council, The Environment Agency and the all important Voluntary Organisations, we test and review our emergency plans on a regular basis.

-The Risk and Emergency Planning Officer, Andrew Wilsdon, can be contacted for advice at -
+The Risk and Emergency Planning Officer, Chris Hambly, can be contacted for advice at -

 Lytham St Annes Office